nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 #### Subgraphs Without Interface Ports

-Some subgraphs may not need external connections.
-Use `add_subgraph` to add such subgraphs to the application without using `add_flow`.
+Some subgraphs may not need external connections—they are self-contained pipelines.
+These subgraphs can be created normally; since `make_subgraph` (C++) and the `Subgraph` constructor (Python) compose the subgraph immediately and take ownership, no `add_flow` call is needed.

 `````{tab-set}
 ````{tab-item} C++